Showing all 12 results

 Over time, stagnation in the body can lead to stagnation in the mind.
 Chronic pain issues like migraines, menstrual disorders, and muscle weakness can cause widespread stagnation that leads to a lack of clarity, energy, and happiness.

-Heart: The Heart is involved in all emotional imbalances but correlates most with depression (with or without anxiety) that has a root in sadness or lack of fulfilment.
+The Heart is involved in all emotional imbalances but correlates most with depression (with or without anxiety) that has a root in sadness or lack of fulfillment.
 To step out of depression, we need to nourish and support the Heart system.

 There are several ways Chinese medicine attacks mood disorders.
 Often, therapeutic treatments, herbal medicine, and lifestyle habits are recommended.
 To reduce the depression-causing stagnation, acupuncture effectively circulates qi and blood throughout the body.
 Points can be used to stimulate brain health and calm the Heart and mind.
 Exercise is a key habit, as it moves qi, brightens the mood, and prevents further depression.
 Diet, sleep, and socializing are also important areas to address when working with depression.